vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-If we will try to assign float as an initial value, registration will fail with error:
+If we try to assign float as an initial value, registration will fail with the error:

 ```js
 CSS.registerProperty({